electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/_index.md

 ---
 title: Frequenty Asked Questions (FAQ)
 linktitle: FAQ
-description: All car models have some issues and problems.
-On Github we have gathered most of the issues owners experience with the cars.
+description: We have collected frequently asked questions about Audi e-tron and try to answer them for you.
 weight: 30
 ---